Financial Aid Appeals

 - We strongly recommend that you submit your entire appeal at one time, including all

 supporting documentation.
 If you choose to submit documentation separately from the

 rest of your appeal, you must include your name and M#, along with a note that it

 is to be added to the appeal you already submitted.

 - Please note: Documentation that is received after an appeal is reviewed will not be considered.

-MTSU's Institutional Review Panel (IRP) meets six times each year to review TELS/Lottery appeals.
+MTSU's Institutional Review Panel (IRP) meets once a month to review TELS/Lottery appeals.
 TELS/TSAC policy requires that appeals can be submitted no earlier than 14 calendar days before each scheduled meeting of the IRP.
 For upcoming IRP meeting dates and appeal submission deadlines, please check the chart below.

 You will be able to view the decision of the IRP by logging into Pipeline, clicking on Financial Aid in the left menu, and then clicking on the Requirements & Holds icon.
-Additionally, approximately two weeks after the meeting day of the IRP, you will receive a response to your appeal via your permanent mailing address
+Additionally, approximately two weeks after the meeting day of the IRP, you will receive a response to your appeal via your MTSU student email address.

 *According to state regulations, we cannot accept appeals more than 14 business days before the appeal meeting.
 Please do not submit your appeal before the specified date.
 If you must submit your appeal early, please be sure to initial beside the 14 day statement at the bottom of the appeal form.
 If you fail to do so, your appeal will not be reviewed.